iAM-AMR/sawmill/README.md

 The package needs to be re-loaded using RStudio's *Install and Restart* feature in the *Build* tab to ensure your changes take effect.

+### Standard Installation

+The standard installation method is also quick and easy, but is best suited for more experienced users, those looking to run `sawmill` with non-default settings, and those looking to perform development tasks.

+#### You Will Need:

+- timber
+- the CEDAR version number (version 1, or version 2)
+- R and RStudio

+#### Instructions

+1. Download or clone the repository.
+1. Either:
+   - use RStudio's *Install and Restart* feature in the *Build* tab to install the package.
+   - use devtools to load the package.
+1. Either:
+   - run the interactive, default pipeline with `sawmill::start_mill()`, in the RStudio console.
+This will allow you to load your timber and will automatically run the main function, `sawmill::mill()`, using default arguments.
+   - run the pipeline with custom arguments:
+        * open the main functions, `sawmill::start_mill()` and `sawmill::mill()`, by opening [start_mill.R](R/start_mill.R) and [mill.R](R/mill.R) in RStudio
+        * change the default values for sawmill's arguments as necessary.
+For more information, see [**Sawmill Arguments**](#sawmill-arguments).
+        * use RStudio's *Install and Restart* feature in the *Build* tab to apply your changes
+        * run the pipeline with `sawmill::start_mill()`

 ### Contact